 Jane Austen was a brilliant satirist, it’s something that is often overlooked, and in real life I bet she was probably one of the most sarcastic people you’d ever meet.
 But I think a lot of that came through with how she wrote Elizabeth, she has a really funny and quick humour, especially in her interactions with Mr. Collins..
 Not that he gets any of it, which is probably a good thing, cus otherwise he’d realise that she was totally taking the piss.

 I just think Lizzie is great, she knows her own mind, but is big enough to know when she’s in the wrong, and when to do something about it.
-But Darcy loved her enough to want to be a better man, and she loved him enough to question her prejudice.
+Darcy loved her enough to want to be a better man, and she loved him enough to question her actions and opinions.
 Pride & Prejudice will always be one of my favourite books, and Elizabeth is the reason for that.